xukai286/test_db/README.md

 # test_db
 A sample database with an integrated test suite, used to test your applications and database servers

 This repository was migrated from [Launchpad](https://launchpad.net/test-db).
+It's modified to adapt for Group replication.
+(Remove table FK cascade defenition )

 See usage in the [MySQL docs](https://dev.mysql.com/doc/employee/en/index.html)